our approach:

 what we mean by advancement.

-to rethink advancement is to examine the rules that quietly govern work.
+to rethink advancement is to examine the rules that silently govern work.

 whose ambition is rewarded